 Oxford and Cambridge both have many banks and ATMs to withdraw money.

 You can check whether you require a visa at https://www.gov.uk/check-uk-visa.

 Please be aware that it is your responsibility to apply for appropriate travel documentation such as visas, if required.

 Depending on the country, visa applications can take around 20 working days and be applied for up to three months before the course start date.

 Those requiring a visa will probably need a standard visitor visa.
 You should not apply for a Tier 4 Student or Tier 4 (Child) Student Visa.

-When your place has been confirmed and your course fees have been received, you will be issued with a registration letter.
-You may require this registration letter when applying for a UK visa.
+When your place has been confirmed and your course fees received, you’ll be issued with a registration letter.
+You may require this letter when applying for a UK visa.